adhamera/Plant_App/README.md

 - Users can view directions to nearby plant shops on a map
 - Twilio API to send plant watering reminders
 - User authentication features
-- Add Yelp API to map so users can view closest plant shops with zipcode and read plant shop reviews.
+- Add Yelp API to map so users can view closest plant shops with zipcode and read plant shop reviews
+- Users can view plant growth data
 - Users can delete plant notes